The Cauchy-Dirichlet Problem for Singular Nonlocal Diffusions on Bounded Domains: Preliminaries and main results

 (iii) Note that here \textit{we do not assume any sign condition on $u_0$, }and this is to the best of our knowledge \textit{the largest class of data without sign restrictions, for which existence and uniqueness hold. }The above theorem generalizes the existence and uniqueness result of \cite{BSV2013}, Theorem 2.2, where the case of SFL and RFL were thoroughly investigated in the framework of fractional Sobolev Spaces.
 Most of that theory applies also in the present case, but we have preferred to simplify the setup aiming at a larger class of nonnegative solution, which are the WDS in the $L^1_{\Phi_1}$ framework.

-(iv) This Theorem follows by adapting Brezis' proof \cite{Brezis71} originally in the $H^{-1}$ framework, to the present $H^*$ setting, as it has been done in \cite{BSV2013}, where more general nonlinearities and further details are given; in particular, we recall that under assumption \eqref{K1} it is possible to identify $H^*$ and $H^{-s}$. \end{rem}
+(iv) This Theorem follows by adapting Brezis' proof \cite{Brezis71} originally in the $H^{-1}$ framework, to the present $H^*$ setting, as it has been done in \cite{BSV2013}, where more general nonlinearities and further details are given; in particular, we recall that under assumption \eqref{K1} it is possible to identify $H^*$ and $H^{-s}$, when $s\neq \tfrac{1}{2}$. \end{remark}

-The first of our main results concerns existence and uniqueness of nonnegative solutions. \begin{thm}[Existence and uniqueness of nonnegative MWDS in $L^1_{\Phi_1}$] Let \eqref{A1} and \eqref{A2} hold.
+The first of our main results concerns existence and uniqueness of nonnegative solutions. \begin{theorem}[Existence and uniqueness of nonnegative MWDS in $L^1_{\Phi_1}$] Let \eqref{A1} and \eqref{A2} hold.
 Then, for every $0\leq u_0\in L^1_{\Phi_1}(\Omega)$, there exist a unique minimal weak dual solution $u$ of \eqref{CDP} with

 Moreover, the T-contraction estimates hold: let $0\le u_0,v_0\in L^1_{\Phi_1}(\Omega)$ and $u(t),v(t)$ be the corresponding MWDS, then, for all $t\ge 0$ we have